Serving All of British Columbia

 The lesson of this case is fairly straightforward: Yes, an accident victim may seek damages related to the costs of medical cannabis.
 But in order to maximize an award under this category, a plaintiff should always act under the strict supervision of a licensed medical professional and obtain any cannabis-based products from an authorized Health Canada dispensary.

-If you need legal advice on any issue related to a car accident, contact the experienced Vancouver personal injury lawyers at the Preszler Injury Lawyers right away to schedule a free, no-obligation consultation.
+If you need legal advice on any issue related to a car accident, especially those related to injuries, contact the experienced Vancouver personal injury lawyers at Preszler Injury Lawyers right away to schedule a free, no-obligation consultation.

 Source: